manojr1843/machine-learning/README.md

 # machine-learning
-iris data is used in this program linear regression algorithem is used in program
+iris data is used in this program logistic regression algorithem is used in program